New England Journal of Medicine April 12, 2007

 Endpoint

-Key result: PCI did not increase exercise time significantly more than a sham procedure in patients with stable CAD.
+Key result: In patients with medically treated angina and severe single-vessel coronary stenosis, PCI did not increase exercise time more than a sham procedure.

 Tailored to your role